NearNodeFlash/NearNodeFlash.github.io/docs/guides/user-containers/readme.md

     The `SystemConfiguration` must be configured to allow for a range of ports, otherwise container workflows will fail in the `Setup` state due to insufficient resources.
 See [SystemConfiguration Setup](#systemconfiguration-setup).

+### Rabbit Hostname Setup

+On each compute node there must be a file named `/etc/local-rabbit.conf` that contains the hostname of the compute's matching rabbit node.
+This will be used by compute node applications to communicate with the server in the user container.
+This is generally used for the non-MPI case.

+For the MPI case, see `NNF_CONTAINER_LAUNCHER` below.

 ### SystemConfiguration Setup